artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 We moved from Flow simply because TypeScript had better integration with [Visual Studio Code][vscode-home] (VS Code).
 For a few months I devoted time to improving the Flow integration in VS Code, and tried learning OCaml to help out on the [Flow tool][flow-gh] itself.
 In the end though, when we compared to how solid VS Code felt with TypeScript - we decided it was worth converting our projects.

-Both TypeScript and Flow provide nearly every Type strucutre found inside Objective-C and Swift, so teaching the rest of the team how they work is easy from our native experiences.
+Both TypeScript and Flow provide nearly every Type structure found inside Objective-C and Swift, so teaching the rest of the team how they work is easy from our native experiences.

 One particularly interesting part of TypeScript that we are keeping our eyes on is this [language extensibility issue][ts-extensions], if it turns out well, we will be looking into integrating the other technologies mentioned here into TypeScript itself.